nb0dy/angular-architecture-patterns/README.md

 Run `git checkout v1.2.0` to switch to decoupled modules using interfaces version.

+Run `git checkout v1.3.0` to switch to independent modules version.

-Run `git checkout v1.3.0` to switch to extensible decoupled modules version.
+Run `git checkout v1.4.0` to switch to extensible independent modules version.

 ## Understand your workspace